TheLancashireman/DhG2/README.md

 DhG2 is in a usable state with most major features implemented.

+* The built-in help is working and fairly self-explanatory.
+* There's a desciption of the card file structure in the [doc/](doc/CardFormat,md) directory.

-HTML generation is partially implemented:
+HTML generation is fully implemented:
 * Descendant trees can be generated, individually or from a list.
 * Ancestor trees can be generated, individually or from a list.
-* Card files can be generated, individually or all/public.
+* Pages for individuals files can be generated, individually or all/public.
-* Name index etc. still to do.
+* Name index can be generated.

 ### To do

 There is always lots to do. :-)

+* Write more documentation.
-* Consider refactoring the timeline command to use the same data ad HTML card, but a different template.
+* Consider refactoring the timeline command to use the same data as HTML card, but a different template.
 * OR: keep the text output as it is and implement a new command.
 * Add a translation table for captions in event info.
 Does DhG have a list?
 Add Mapref -> Map reference.
 * Check how Misc events are presented